Forts, (fractional) zero forcing, and Cartesian products of graphs: Introduction

-\emph{Zero forcing} is a process on a graph, where vertices are either filled or unfilled.
+In this work, we establish lower bounds for the zero forcing number of the Cartesian product of graphs under certain conditions. \emph{Zero forcing} is a process on a graph, where vertices are either filled or unfilled.
 An initial set of filled vertices can force unfilled vertices to become filled by applying a color change rule.
-While there are many color change rules (see~\cite[Chapter 9]{HogLinShad}), we will use the \emph{(standard) color change rule} which states that a filled vertex $u$ can change an unfilled vertex $w$ to filled if $w$ is the only unfilled neighbor of $u$; this is referred to as \emph{$u$ forcing $w$} and denoted by $u\to w$ and repeated application of this color change rule is referred to as a zero forcing process.
+While there are many color change rules (see~\cite[Chapter 9]{HogLinShad}), we will use the \emph{(standard) zero forcing color change rule} which states that a filled vertex $u$ can change an unfilled vertex $w$ to filled if $w$ is the only unfilled neighbor of $u$; this is referred to as \emph{$u$ forcing $w$} and repeated application of this color change rule is referred to as a zero forcing process.
 Since the vertex set of a graph is finite, there comes a point in which no more forcings are possible.
 If at this point all vertices of the graph $G$ are filled, then we say that the initial set of filled vertices is a \emph{zero forcing set} of $G$.
 The \emph{zero forcing number} of $G$, denoted $\Z(G)$, is the minimum cardinality of a zero forcing set of $G$.